protocultor/SmolPlayer/README.md

 # SmolPlayer
 I forked this awesome little Youtube music app to make even more hawt.
+You know what bugs me though? _Github doesn't count contributions to a **fork!**_ I was **ssed.

 If you want to install this app on your mac, just make sure you have the VLC media player app installed first.
 This app will not work without VLC. ;)